Mandatory vaccinations rolled out?

 Who will be exempt?

 Medical exemption from vaccination will be evidenced under the NHS Covid Pass system.
-It has just been announced that people working or volunteering in care homes who have a medical reason why they are unable to have a Covid-19 vaccine can self-certify that they meet the medical exemption criteria via a self-certification form which they must then give to their employer as proof of temporary exemption status.
+It was announced recently that as of 15 September people working or volunteering in care homes who have a medical reason why they are unable to have a Covid-19 vaccine can self-certify that they meet the medical exemption criteria via a self-certification form which they must then give to their employer as proof of temporary exemption status.
 This is a temporary self-certification process that has been introduced prior to the launch of the new NHS Covid Pass system which is imminently due to go live.
 Once the Pass system is launched the workers and volunteers will have to apply for a formal medical exemption via the new system and their temporary self-certification will expire 12 weeks after the Pass system is launched.
-It has also been announced that individuals who have received a Covid-19 vaccination abroad can self-certify as medically exempt.
+It has also been announced that individuals who have received a Covid-19 vaccination abroad can self-certify as medically exempt, and time-limited exemptions are available for those with short-term medical conditions, and for pregnant women should they choose to take it.

 Potential areas of concern